jaknas/drumMachine/README.md

 You dont have to add event listeners like in vanilla js, react has defined specific event for each case.

-Struggled with it, because event listeners woult throw error because component wasn't rendered to DOM yet.
+Struggled with it, because event listeners would throw error because component wasn't rendered to DOM yet.